 Regarded by many as the world’s salsa capital, this vibrant city in the steamy Valle de Cauca features bewildering array of places to shake one’s groove thing.
 There’s also a funky colonial downtown, butterfly farms, and a sprawling zoo.
 Don’t leave without trying drinks made with lulo, a tropical fruit that’s a point of Colombian pride.

-Visit the Best Places in Colombia
+The Best Places to Visit in Colombia

 Travel to Colombia with South American Vacations to experience the best places to visit in this dynamic country.
 South American Vacations offers personalized small group or private tours to all parts of Colombia.